Solid foundation in accounting, auditing, and tax.

 Total Semester Credit Hours

-To be considered for admission to the MS program in accounting and analytics, candidates must fulfill the following requirements:
+To be considered for admission to the Accounting and Analytics MS program, candidates must fulfill the following requirements: